 Rehearsal dinners are supposed to be relaxing and fun, so don’t get too carried away with the table.
 Choose a simple canvas for your table setting, such as a wooden picnic table.
 The simpler the better so your space won’t feel overwhelming.

 Choosing a neutral palette means you get to have more fun playing with color!
 I like to decorate with pops of summer colors— yellows, coral, toasty orange, and pinks!

 Don’t overload your table!
 Personally I like to use a table runner, instead of using a tablecloth, which can oftentimes take away from a simple, rustic look.
 I love exposed wood!
-You can stack place settings to save space.

 You can’t go wrong with flowers—they’re a fresh way to boast the season and add some color.
 I like to cluster up-cycled jars, and fill them with flowers.

 To create a cozy ambiance for an evening party string tiny lights in trees and bushes.
 Use plenty of votive candles.

 Keeping the menu simple, yummy and easy enough to eat while mingling is the key to good backyard style food.
 BBQ foods are always a good menu idea, but if they are not your style, then don’t be afraid to think more traditional about your food choices.
 Comfort foods such as Macaroni and Cheese are always popular choices.